ffaamunchy/tokenizeaddress/README.md

 -------------------------------
 Please enter this example to run the program

-Example 1 :
+Example No 1 :
 No 11, Chendering, 21080, Kuala Terengganu, Terengganu.

 Result :
 The output will display each classified of address by types.

-Example 2:
+Example No 2:
 No 11 Chendering 21080 Kuala Terengganu Terengganu.

 Result :